MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/proactive-suggestions.md

 ms.date: 03/17/2017
 ---

-# Proactive Suggestions
+# watchOS Proactive Suggestions in Xamarin

 _This article shows how to use Proactive Suggestions in a watchOS 3 app to drive engagement by allowing the system to proactively present helpful information automatically to the user._

-New to watchOS 3, Proactive Suggestions present news ways for users to engage with Xamarin.iOS app by proactively present helpful information automatically to the user at appropriate times.
+New to watchOS 3, Proactive Suggestions present news ways for users to engage with a Xamarin.iOS app by proactively present helpful information automatically to the user at appropriate times.

 ## About Proactive Suggestions